Bangladesh

 Payment of tax

-Tax is payable in advance in specified instalments on or before 15 September, 15 December, 15 March, and 15 June of the tax year (this also applies in case a taxpayer is assessable to income tax in Bangladesh for the first time and whose total income for that financial year is likely to exceed BDT 600,000).
+Tax is payable in advance in specified instalments on or before 15 September, 15 December, 15 March, and 15 June of the financial year (this also applies in case a taxpayer is assessable to income tax in Bangladesh for the first time and whose total income for that financial year is likely to exceed BDT 600,000).
 Any remaining tax due based of the return must be paid on a self-assessment basis before the income tax return is filed.

 Penalties